fadeto404/Docker-ROS-DE/README.md

 `sudo docker run --env DISPLAY=$DISPLAY --env QT_X11_NO_MITSHM=1 --volume /tmp/.X11-unix:/tmp/.X11-unix --volume /path/to/my/ws:/ws --name <container_name> -it image_name:image_tag`
 replacing the `<container_name>` with a name of your choice, as well as the path and image.

-If you want the container to communicate with other containers, other programs running on the host, or with other computers on the network, ports will need to be opened.
+***If you want the container to communicate with other containers, other programs running on the host, or with other computers on the network***, ports will need to be opened.
 Probably this means ports 22222-22225 (UDP).
 See more here:
 * [6.7.
 Listening Locators — Fast DDS 2.0.0 documentation](https://fast-rtps.docs.eprosima.com/en/latest/fastdds/transport/listening_locators.html)
 * [What default ports are used in ROS2 DDS implementations? - ROS Answers: Open Source Q&A Forum](https://answers.ros.org/question/295400/what-default-ports-are-used-in-ros2-dds-implementations/)
 * [How to run example talker/listener on 2 machines with different ipaddr? - Next Generation ROS - ROS Discourse](https://discourse.ros.org/t/how-to-run-example-talker-listener-on-2-machines-with-different-ipaddr/2106)